Had a Mortgage Refused After The Contract Exchange?

 Bad credit has come to light late on

-Bad credit would usually be discovered long before this point, but some mortgage lenders carry out a final credit check before completion.
-They might do this if they have any reason to suspect your credit report has changed since the beginning of the process, or if your application is complex and needs additional scrutiny from the lender’s underwriting team.
+They might do this if they have any reason to suspect your credit report has changed since the beginning of the process or if your application is complex and needs additional scrutiny from the lender’s underwriting team.

 Your affordability has changed

-If your mortgage lender has any reason to believe that your financial situation might change, they have the right to reassess it after exchange.
+If your mortgage lender has any reason to believe your financial situation might change, they have the right to reassess it after the exchange.
 If your income has dropped or your outgoings have significantly risen since you applied for your mortgage, they could pull the plug on your application or rethink the amount they’d be willing to let you borrow.

-The lender suspects foul play
+The lender suspects foul play.

 When evidence of possible fraud, money laundering or any other type of financial foul play comes to light, mortgage lenders can legally withdraw a mortgage application at any time.